Particle PostParticle PostParticle Post

 What the Initial Results Showed

 The first-month metrics were genuine.
 Klarna's own press release reported that resolution time dropped from 11 minutes to under two minutes.
 Repeat inquiries fell 25 percent.
 Customer satisfaction scores matched human agent benchmarks.
-The $40 million annualized savings figure appeared credible given that 700 full-time agent roles carry fully-loaded costs well above base salary.
+The labor cost avoidance appeared credible given that 700 full-time agent roles carry fully-loaded costs well above base salary.

 STAT: 85% | Improvement in resolution speed, first month | Klarna press release, February 2024